uptech/appfit-sdk-docs/docs/index.md

 # AppFit Developer Documentation

-Welcome to the AppFit Developer Documentation.
+Welcome to the AppFit Developer Documentation!

 Startups are overwhelming.
 Stay focused with AppFit.